apache/cloudstack-documentation/source/adminguide/networking/portable_ips.rst

 #.
 Click the name of the network where you want to work with.

 #.
-Click View IP Addresses.
+Click Public IP Addresses.

 #.
 Click Acquire New IP.